giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-08-13-can-i-send-batch-messages-larger-than-256-kb-to-azure-service-bus.md

 A simple solution to overcome this limitation is split the messages in blocks lower or equal to 256 KB size.

-Below is a simplified version of the code that I used for Stantard tier  case:
+Below is a simplified version of the code that I used for Standard tier  case:

 {% gist ed0d6eb6a8457eabed916e86c369c56c %}